Mark started a pastured poultry egg business in fall 2019.

 By using the rotating paddocks, Mark’s hens/ducks will have access to fresh grass and the paddock is rotated around the coop.
 Another advantage of the stationary coop allows for protection of the flock.
 We will do our best to make our coops predator proof and will have a farm dog to help guard the poultry.

 So, why don’t we just let our chickens/ducks out to free range where they want?
 Two primary reasons are 1. there are great horned owls living in our big barn and 2. there are many hawks flying over the property most every day.
 It would be safer for the girls to keep them in one area where they can be monitored.
 We have 2 livestock guardian dogs that roam the property.
 They have scared away the owls but the hawks still come around on occassion.

 Mark’s poultry will be protected from predators while still having access to grass and bugs which will make the eggs more nutritious.
 It’s a win-win for the poultry and for the consumer.

-If you have any questions about the Campaign or the egg business, don’t hesitate to reach out to Denise at email@example.com
+If you have any questions about the egg business, don’t hesitate to reach out to Denise at email@example.com